kaykay-dv/pocketsearch/docs/persistent_databases.md

     pocket_writer.insert(text="Hello world")
 ```

-The connection will be closed implicitly after the context manager has been left.
+The connection will be closed implicitly after the context manager has been left and any changes committed to the database.
+If an exception occurrs, any changes will be rolled backed.

 ### Reading from an index